gaff36/Nighty-Bird/README.md

-# Simple game with the jump mechanic.
+# Simple game with just a jump mechanic.
 It's a Flappy Bird clone.